 Torts are considered to be civil wrongs.
 It can be resolved by civil court action.
 It is different from breaking a contract, a quasi-contract, a trust, or other equitable obligations (like trespassing or creating a private nuisance).
 However, Section 18(2) grants an exemption from tort liability.
 The action of the parties must further result in a trade dispute in order to be eligible for exemption or immunity from tort liability.
 If an agent acts without the knowledge of the executive committee of the trade union or against the specific instructions of the executive committee, the registered trade union is not accountable for the torts committed by the agent in the advancement of the trade dispute.

 Section 19 : enforceability of agreement

 According to Section 25 of the Indian Contract Act of 1872, any agreement in restraint of trade is void.
 But under Section 19 of the Trade Unions Act, 1926, any agreement between the members of a registered trade union in restraint of trade activities is neither void nor voidable.
 However, such a right is available only to registered trade unions, as unregistered trade unions have to follow the general contract law.

 Section 20 : right to inspect the books of trade union

 According to Section 20 of the Act, the account books and the list of the members of any registered trade union can be subjected to inspection by the members of the trade union at such times as may be provided under the rules of the trade union.

-Section 21 provides that a person who is above 15 years of age can be a member of any trade union and if he becomes a member he can enjoy all the rights conferred upon the members of the trade union subject to the conditions laid down by the trade union of which he wants to be a part of.
+Section 21 provides that a person who is above 15 years of age can be a member of any trade union, and if he becomes a member, he can enjoy all the rights conferred upon the members of the trade union, subject to the conditions laid down by the trade union of which he wants to be a member.